 So, when everyone put on a sink tip did it make a difference for everyone, sadly no, why because again they were just going through the motions, however in the right hand’s customers started to catch more fish.
 For me, I put 11 Atlantic Salmon on the bank and on the last day I had only 16 casts which resulted in 2 landed fish an 18lb fish and a nice 21lb fish.

 The moral of the story is making sure you are in the zone of your Salmon, the normal above the Salmon fly swimming behaviour will get a Salmons attention but only when they are in an aggressive mood.
 The thinking angler who realises that they need to be in the fish’s zone and that this zone is reduced subject to how long a fish has been in the river and water conditions will catch more fish.
 Also, the angler who thinks like a fish and is prepared to change things up a bit catches more fish.

 “the angler who thinks like a fish and is prepared to change things up a bit catches more fish.”

 Next time you are Salmon fishing, after a normal cast and swing through, try the next cast with a bit more speed through the swing by twitching and stripping your fly.
 Try stripping in faster halfway through a swing, you might get some strange looks from your guide but persevere as you will catch more fish.
 How many times have you heard someone say I got a pull just as I was lifting the rod to recast, simple as they lifted the rod it pulled the line and increased the fly speed which enticed a following fish to strike

 Welcome to the zone!

-If you have any questions on any of our Atlantic Salmon trips we offer then contact us in the office, our team will be happy to help you with any queries you have.
-Additionally, you can request a free brochure.
+If you have any questions on any of our Atlantic Salmon trips we offer, you can contact our fly fishing expert, Peter Collingsworth, on 01603 407596 or by emailing email@example.com and he will be happy to help you with any queries you have.
+Additionally, you can visit our page online, dedicated to Atlantic Salmon.